An extra blanket at the foot of the bed or a second application of sunscreen -- that's how

-American Express Return Protection, Discover Return Guarantee and MasterCard Satisfaction Guarantee are all return assistance programs, though they are not available to everyone.
+American Express Return Protection and MasterCard Satisfaction Guarantee are return assistance programs, though they are not available to everyone.
 The card issuer decides which cards

 get the benefit.
 (Visa used to have a program called Return Protection, but it is no longer listed on the Visa website and the company did not return repeated requests for information.)

 The programs sound expansive -- two of them extend the window

 for returns to 90 days past the purchase date; the other, to 60 days -- but